How to Recycle Packaging from Online Shopping (The Right Way)

 - 2 min read

 From cardboard boxes to bubble wrap and plastic film, online shopping can quickly create a pile of packaging waste.
 While it’s convenient to click and order, the materials that arrive at your door often add to visual clutter—and overwhelm your recycling bins.
-The good news is that with a few simple steps, you can recycle packaging from online shopping responsibly, reduce waste, and keep your home both organized and eco-conscious.

 Cardboard Boxes